singhsidhukuldeep/request-boost/README.md

 - [ ] Add option to run URL requests with Self signed certificate `verify=False`\
 - [ ] Add option to supress warnings
 - [ ] Add progess bars from tqdm and ascii
+- [ ] Add option to add session and auth

 ## Say Thanks